 - Providers use all healing sciences to facilitate the body’s innate healing response.

 - Effective interventions that are natural and less invasive are used whenever possible.

 - Good medicine is based in good science.
 It is inquiry driven and open to new paradigms.

 - Alongside the concept of treatment, the broader concepts of health promotion and the prevention of illness are paramount.

-- Practitioners of integrative medicine should exemplify its principles and commit themselves to self-exploration and self-development.
+- The care is personalized to best address the individual’s unique conditions, needs and circumstances.
+Practitioners of integrative medicine exemplify its principles and commit themselves to self-exploration and self-development.